publiclab/plotsbot/README.md

 `keyword` **help**

 Prints out the help messages of the modules whose names have been specified.
 If no modules were mentioned, all modules are explained.

-## Behavior Model

-1. `trigger: String` => The event on which the behavior is supposed to be triggered.
-Currently, two events are supported - the `join` event which is triggered whenever a new user joins a particular channel, and the `message` event whenever a particular user sends a message on a channel.
-2. `action: Function` => This is the action of the behavior which is called by the bot at the appropriate moment.
-The bot provides the function with different arguments depending on the corresponding behavior's `trigger` value.
-For behaviors with `trigger` equal to `join`, the bot passes three arguments to the action function upon trigger.
-These are:
-  1. `channel: String` => This is the name of the channel on which the user joined.
-  2. `username: String` => This is the username of the new user.
-  3. `botNick: String` => This is the username of the bot.

-  On the other hand, for behaviors with `trigger` equal to `message`, the bot passes two arguments to the action function.
-These are:
-  1. `botNick: String` => This is the username of the bot.
-  2. `options: Array` => This is an array containing additional options provided by the user.
-3. `keyword: String` **(Only required for message triggered behaviors)** => This is the keyword that must be present in the message in order for the bot to call the behavior's action function.

 ## Dependencies